juhisinha422/DevOps-Project-Swiggy/README.md

 ---

-> “DevOps is not just a job; it's a journey to continuously improve processes and automate solutions.” – **Kastro**
+> “DevOps is not just a job; it's a journey to continuously improve processes and automate solutions.”